mxinden/homepage/content/resume/_index.md

 ### Associate System Support Analyst at DHL IT-Services

 **Jul - Sep 2013** || Working in the IBM AS400 and Linux operation team.
-Development of graphical visualiza- tion tool to analyse the operation alert system of the IBM infrastructure.
+Development of graphical visualization tool to analyse the operation alert system of the IBM infrastructure.
 Creating regular server security reports.
 Management of a database for internal license management.